Preparing for Filing Your Business Tax Return and Tax Changes in the 2023 Filing Season

 Decide as soon as possible who is going to prepare and file the return(s).
 Will you use a CPA or other tax professional?
 Will the business returns be handled in-house by a company employee?
 Are you planning to prepare your business and personal returns using tax preparation software?

 If you want to use a CPA or other tax professional, as most businesses do, and haven't been working with one, explore your options.
 Make sure you vet them before making a selection.
 The IRS has tips on choosing the right tax return preparer for your situation.

 If you work with a tax professional, schedule an appointment as soon as possible to discuss your situation.
-With COVID-19, appointments that used to be in person can be managed by telephone or online.

 Tax return information is based on the records you have on income and expenses for the year.
 Typically, this information is in your desktop or cloud-based accounting system and can easily be accessed by a tax professional or other return preparer to complete the return.
 For example, payroll information about what the business paid in wages and compensation as well as employment taxes — all of which factor into the income tax return — should be easily found in your accounting system.